Our first group of graduates from our Medical Office Assistant Refresher and Certification Program.

 BPHC Care Coordinators (and equivalent titles), Depression Care Managers, and Nurse Care Management Supervisors

-Week 1 (February 4) – Introduction to New Models of Care and Person-Centered Care; Care Coordination and the Social Determinants of Health; Values and Bias
+Week 1 (September 19) – Intro to New Models of Care and Person-Centered Care; Care Coordination and the Social Determinants of Health; Values and Bias

-Week 2 (February 11) – Motivational Interviewing, (National Council for Behavioral Health)
+Week 2 (September 26) – Motivational Interviewing (The National Council for Behavioral Health)

-Week 3 (February 25) – Health Literacy, Communication and Education; Cultural Competence and Cultural Humility
+Week 3 (October 10) – Health Literacy, Communication, and Education; Cultural Competence and Cultural Humility

 Week 5 (October 24) – Working with Behavioral Health Patients (New York Association of Psychiatric Rehabilitation Services, Inc.)